 "They really have the potential to conquer the charts & radio" - Maxazine (Netherlands) 2013

 "Everything you love about classic country rock" - Glitterhouse Records (Germany) Aug 2013

 "A beautiful, classic country sound & a wealth of beautiful songs" - Heaven (Netherlands) July 2013

 The Wynntown Marshals:

-Iain Sloan: Electric Guitar, Pedal Steel Guitar, Backing Vocals
+Iain Sloan: Lead and Rhythm Guitars, Pedal Steel Guitar, Backing Vocals